KevinFlanagan7/Masters-Quiz/README.md

 ### Colours

 I have used [Coolers](https://coolors.co/ "Coolors") to help in the selection of my colour scheme.
-I used coolers contrast checker to optimize, results for green background can be viewed [here](https://coolors.co/contrast-checker/000000-6e9075 "Adjusted colour"), results for light gray background can be viewed [here](https://coolors.co/contrast-checker/000000-d3d3d3 "Adjusted colour"), results for correct answer background can be viewed [here](https://coolors.co/contrast-checker/000000-228C22 "Adjusted colour"), results for incorrect answer background can be viewed  [here](https://coolors.co/contrast-checker/000000-e10000 "Adjusted colour").
+I used coolers contrast checker to optimize.
+Results for green background can be viewed [here](https://coolors.co/contrast-checker/000000-6e9075 "Adjusted colour"), results for light gray background can be viewed [here](https://coolors.co/contrast-checker/000000-d3d3d3 "Adjusted colour").

 ![Colour Pallet](/documentation/project-colors.png)